Teddy0008/Arch-Linux-Install-Guide/README.md

 `t`
 When it asks you for the partition number, select `2` Then, when it asks for the type, you want to list all types by inserting `L` Now, all the partition types will get listed.
-Now, you should search for `Linux swap / Solaris` or `` and type in the prefix that's displayed before it and press enter
+Now, you should search for `Linux swap / Solaris` or `Linux swap` and type in the prefix that's displayed before it and press enter

 #### Making the Root partition (required)
 *Please note that from this point, the setup process might differ if you haven't made a Swap partition.*